GG24 Public Goods R&D Domain Proposal

 Retro Rewards

-• Description: Retro Rewards allocate 20% of the round’s matching pool to recognize and incentivize projects that demonstrate real, verifiable impact after shipping.
+• Allocation Mechanism: Retro Rewards allocate 20% of the round’s matching pool to recognize and incentivize projects that demonstrate real, verifiable impact after shipping.
 While Conviction-Based Funding supports teams at the build stage, Retro Rewards ensures that teams are also rewarded for adoption, usability, and interoperability achieved in practice.
 This mechanism acknowledges that it is often easier to agree on what was impactful in hindsight than to predict impact.

 • Evaluators: Curated Council of Public Good Builders